 An explosion of colors as therapy

 In Van Gogh's floral universe, color is never neutral.
-It is bold, vibrant, often radical.
-The incandescent yellow of the sunflowers, the deep blue of the irises, the luminous green of the leaves: all contribute to highlighting life.
+It is bold, brilliant, often radical.
+The incandescent yellow of sunflowers, the deep blue of irises, the luminous green of leaves: all contribute to highlighting the living.

-Painting flowers, for him, is about restoring balance, making beauty exist amidst chaos.
+Painting flowers is, for him, about restoring balance, making beauty exist amid chaos.

 🌸 Symbolic Flowers, Intimate Flowers